CryptoQuant CEO updates bearish outlook, cites evolving cycle theory and rising institutional inflows

 Steady Yet Subdued: Bitcoin Market Shows Stability Amid Slow Momentum

-Although recent price movements have been bullish, the current phase was characterized by Ju as sluggish, with most on-chain indicators reported to be hovering near neutral levels.
+Although recent price movements have been bullish, Ju described the current phase as sluggish, noting that most on-chain indicators hover near neutral levels.
 While the market is not exhibiting the dramatic surges seen during previous peaks, it is also not experiencing a downturn driven by widespread profit-taking.

-It is believed by Ju that the consistent inflows from ETFs are playing a crucial role in sustaining Bitcoin’s price levels, enabling the absorption of older supply without initiating the typical pattern of panic-driven sell-offs.
+Ju believes that consistent inflows from ETFs are playing a crucial role in sustaining Bitcoin’s price levels, allowing the market to absorb older supply without triggering the usual panic-driven sell-offs.
 This indicates a maturing market structure, where capital rotation is occurring in a more gradual and less disruptive manner.

 A long-term chart shared by Ju illustrates that Bitcoin’s profit-taking signal has been flattening in contrast to previous market peaks, indicating a more gradual and stable correction rather than a sharp reversal.